posl/iArch/tutorials.md

 ```

 In this code above, the changes from the original is the section *uStudentController*.
-Like these, classes and methods which are uncertain whether will be implemented are declared with **"uncertain"** instead of **"interface"**.
+Like these, classes and methods which has uncertainty are declared with **"uncertain"** instead of **"interface"**.
-It should be a good habit that the classes uncertain about implementation are named with prefix **"u"**.
+It is a good habit that the classes uncertain about implementation are named with prefix **"u"**.
 In *uStudentController* , *colorStudent* method has uncertainty whether will be implemented finally, so bracketing with **"[ ]"** presents the method is optional.

 ---